Acupressure Therapy for Wellbeing Practitioners

 As outlined above, acupressure therapy is a form of alternative medicine that originated in ancient China as part of traditional Chinese medicine (TCM).
 It is based on the belief that the body has a vital life force called qi that flows through meridians or energy pathways.
 When the flow of qi is disrupted or blocked, it can lead to physical and emotional imbalances.

-This type of therapy involves the application of pressure to specific points on the body known as acupressure points or pressure points.
+This type of therapy involves the application of pressure to specific points on the body known as acupressure points.
 These points are located along the meridians and are believed to be connected to different organs and body systems.
-By applying pressure to these points, the flow of energy is restored, boosting wellness.
+By applying pressure to these areas, the flow of energy is restored, boosting wellness.

-Unlike acupuncture, which uses needles to stimulate the acupressure points, acupressure uses manual pressure applied by the fingers, hands, elbows, or even specialised tools.
+Unlike acupuncture, which uses needles, acupressure is applied by the fingers, hands, elbows, or even specialised tools.
 The pressure can be deep or light, depending on the persons needs and preferences.

 The Origins and Evolution of Acupressure